 - Signals and Systems

 Theoretical Computer Science

-EECS students also have the option of applying to the VI-A M.Eng.
-Thesis Program, an industry-focused variation on M.Eng. that couples scholarly research with practical, hands-on engineering experience gained through internships at leading companies throughout the United States.
+EECS students may also opt to apply to the 6-A MEng Thesis Program, an industry-focused degree that couples scholarly research with practical, hands-on engineering experience gained through internships at leading companies throughout the United States and world.